West Virginia Mountaineers men's basketball: 2007 NIT Championship

 The team that followed the 2001–2005 senior class was projected to be weak and undeveloped due to lack of experience.
 Frank Young was the only senior that got considerable playing time from the previous year, although center Rob Summers was a senior as well.
 Young started at forward, along with Da'Sean Butler, Wellington Smith, and Joe Alexander who all shared time.
 The guard position consisted of starter Darris Nichols and Alex Ruoff, although Ted Talkington got small action in a few games.
 Rob Summers started at center all year but shared time with back up center Jamie Smalligan.
-The primary starting line up was Nichols, Ruoff, Young, Alexander, and Summers, although all other players shared fairly equal time, including forward Da'Sean Butler off the bench.
+The primary starting line up was Nichols, Ruoff, Young, Alexander, and Summers, although all other players shared fairly equal time off the bench, including forward Da'Sean Butler.

 The team, projected to have a bad year with a tough Big East schedule, started out their season 5–0 with an easy early schedule.
 After a loss to Arkansas, they posted an 8–0 record to make their season record 13–1 before suffering two losses to Notre Dame and Marquette to make their record 13–3.
 After a win against USF and an overtime loss at Cincinnati, the Mountaineers won four games to make their record 18–4.
 They were beaten by 13 at home to nationally ranked Pittsburgh, followed by one of the biggest upsets in school history.
 The upset of #2 UCLA 70–65 made the Mountaineers 19–5, although they lost to Georgetown the next week to make their record 19–6.
 After a win against Seton Hall, they lost back-to-back against Providence and Pittsburgh both on the road.
 They then finished out the regular season with a home blowout of Cincinnati to make their record 21–8.

 The Mountaineers then beat Providence in the first round of the Big East tournament.
 In the second round, the Mountaineers held with the Louisville Cardinals for two-overtimes, but lost 82–71.
 The Mountaineers failed to be selected for the NCAA tournament, to the surprise of many West Virginia fans, but they managed to accept a #1 seed in the NIT.
 The Mountaineers then posted an easy win against Delaware State.
 The second round the Mountaineers won a shootout 90–77 against UMass, then a nail biting win against North Carolina State at home to win the east region, making the first NIT semifinal appearance since 1981.
 The semifinal contest against Mississippi State was one of the great wins in Mountaineer history, in which Darris Nichols hit the game-winning three-point shot to win the game 63–62 for the Mountaineers.
 Two days later in the National Invitation Tournament, the Mountaineers, led by Frank Young's 24 points and Da'Sean Butler's 20 points off the bench, beat Clemson 78–72 to win the university's second NIT crown after their 1942 victory.